matsan000/SimCallouts/README.md

 - **Windows voice** (default) - whatever's installed via SAPI text-to-speech.
 No API key, no internet connection required.
-- **Recorded sound files** - drop your own MP3 for each of the 13 fixed callouts into `assets/Sounds` and flip the switch in Settings -> Recorded Sounds.
-Only covers the fixed callouts, not the departure/arrival briefings (those are built from live flight data, so there's no fixed sentence to record) - briefings keep using whichever of the other two voices is configured.
+- **Recorded sound files** - Use the preinstalled audio files or generate some yourself to replace them.
 - **ElevenLabs** - paste your own API key and a voice ID in Settings -> ElevenLabs API for realistic AI narration of both callouts and briefings.
 Every generated clip is cached to disk (`%APPDATA%\SimCallouts\ElevenLabsCache`), so a callout like "V1" is only ever